cpgr/numbat/README.md

 Desity-driven convective mixing in porous media.
 Solves the coupled Darcy and convection-diffusion equaitons with the Boussinesq approximation.

-See the Numbat [http://github.com/cpgr/numbar/wiki]wiki for more information.
+Numbat is a MOOSE application.
+See the Numbat [wiki](http://github.com/cpgr/numbat/wiki) for more information.